VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Optional TLS server name to use for connections to -remoteWrite.url.
 By default the server name from -remoteWrite.url is used
   -remoteWrite.url string
      Optional URL to VictoriaMetrics or vminsert where to persist alerts state and recording rules results in form of timeseries.
 For example, if -remoteWrite.url=http://127.0.0.1:8428 is specified, then the alerts state will be written to http://127.0.0.1:8428/api/v1/write .
 See also -remoteWrite.disablePathAppend
+  -replay.disableProgressBar
+     Whether to disable rendering progress bars during the replay.
+Progress bar rendering might be verbose or break the logs parsing, so it is recommended to be disabled when not used in interactive mode.
   -replay.maxDatapointsPerQuery int
      Max number of data points expected in one request.
 The higher the value, the less requests will be made during replay. (default 1000)
   -replay.ruleRetryAttempts int